-We’re organized, punctual and efficient—most of the time.
-We’re great prioritizers and masterful schedulers.
+We are organized, punctual and efficient—most of the time.
+We are great at prioritizing and masterful schedulers.

 People who constantly stress experience poorer health outcomes and a lower level of satisfaction in life, according to a study out of Oregon State University published in the journal Stress and Health.
 We tend to be happier when we accept that we can’t be all things to all people—and that there’s no such thing as “perfect balance.”

 But combating stress often requires deliberate tactics.
 It helps to compare it to what we’re told to do when in a fire: Stop, Drop and Roll.
 Here are three top stress ignitors, and the ways to extinguish them.